suaveolent/hoymiles-wifi/README.md

 You can integrate the library into your own project, or simply use it in the command line.

+## Warning

+> [!CAUTION]
+> Please refrain from using the power limitation feature for zero feed-in, as it may lead to damaging the inverter due to excessive writes to the EEPROM.

 ### Command line:

 ```